TheOneHyer/aspgen/README.md

 the tools they apply to are provided:

 --encrypt \<key file\>: Applies to both generator and analyzer tools.
                         Encrypts report file (see below) and creates the key file to decrypt the report file.
 The AES256 algorithm is used to perform encryption.

 --report \<report file\>: Applies to both generator and analyzer tools.
-                        Writes detailed report to report file containing the password, password statistics, and various
+                          Writes detailed report to report file
+                          containing the password, password statistics,
-                        runtime data.
+                          and various runtime data.

 --system_entropy \<integer\>: Only applies to generator tools.
                               Minimum system entropy required before
                               aspgen will generate a password.
-If syst bem entropy is below this level, aspgen will sleep until entropy is high enough to generate a password.
+If system entropy is below this level, aspgen will sleep until entropy is high enough to generate a password.

 ### Generator